htacg/tidy-html5/localize/README.md

 ### Differences for translators

 Experienced users and translators of PO files may note that we use the PO file's `msgctxt` field a bit uniquely.
-Rather than point to a line in the source code it contains a reference to the string's identifier.
+Rather than point to a line in the source code, it contains a reference to the string's identifier.
 Because the PO format does not allow for arbitrary metadata this is a requirement for generating our header files.